-Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2022 and 2021
+Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2023 and 2022

-Unlike 2021, operating revenues in 2022 supported current year operation and maintenance expenses before depreciation and amortization.
-Nonoperating revenues include investment income and operating grants.
+Operating revenues in 2023 and 2022 supported current year operation and maintenance expenses before depreciation and amortization.
+Nonoperating revenues include interest and investment income, operating grants, one-time settlements, and credit auction proceeds gained from the Port's participation in Hetch Hetchy Power low carbon fuel standard partnership program.

 Capital contribution revenues fluctuate with the level of capital grant revenues realized from grant-funded construction activities.
 Historically, capital contribution revenues have also included the City's direct contributions for certain projects and general obligation bond proceeds allocated to fund the Port's open space and park improvement projects.
 Nonoperating expenses are costs outside of normal operations and are reported in the nonoperating revenues and expenses section.
-Examples include interest expense, any costs for pier removal, demolition work, asset disposition costs, any associated gains and losses from those capital events, insurance settlements, bond issuance costs, and arbitrage expenses.
+Examples include interest expense, any costs for pier removal, demolition work, asset disposition costs, any associated losses from those capital and operational events including early termination leases, insurance settlements, bond issuance costs, and arbitrage expenses.

-In 2022 and 2021, nonoperating expenses also included loans to eligible Port's Micro-Local Business Enterprises (LBE) contractors, subcontractors, subconsultants or tenants harmed by the COVID-19 pandemic and administrative fees associated with the program.
+In 2022, nonoperating expenses also included loans to eligible Port's Micro-Local Business Enterprises contractors, subcontractors, subconsultants or tenants harmed by the COVID-19 pandemic and administrative fees associated with the program.
 Information concerning significant variances and nonrecurring items are included in the more detailed discussion that follows.

 The statements of revenues, expenses, and changes in net position on page 26 present the Port's operating revenues in more detail by industry revenue types.
-Operating revenues for the year ended June 30, 2022, increased by \$30,014,000 or 33.0%.
+Operating revenues for the year ended June 30, 2023, increased by \$7,716,000 or 6.4%.
+The increase is principally from increased commercial and industrial, and cruise revenues.
+Cruise revenues increased by \$5,134,000 due to increasing cruise activities and the expected record number of cruise calls in 2023.
+Commercial and industrial rent increased by \$1,853,000 attributable to increases in percentage rent revenues due to post COVID-19 restaurant sales recovery.
+Parking revenues increased by \$630,000 principally from a one-time revenue catch-up, including retroactive license fees and retroactive parking stall rental fees.
+These increases were offset by a decrease of \$2,028,000 in other revenues principally due to a reduction in development project cost recoveries.
+In 2022, operating revenues increased by \$30,014,000 or 33.0%.
 The increase is principally due to the economic recovery resulting in increased commercial and industrial, parking, and cruise.
 Parking revenues increased by \$10,503,000 from parking rents, parking meter collections, and parking fines due to increased activity along the waterfront.
 In addition, rents from a parking lot added at Crane Cove Park also contributed to the parking revenue increase.
-Commercial and industrial rent increased by \$9,051,000 attributable to income sharing related to the master lease at Historic Pier 70 beginning in 2022 and an increase in percentage rent revenues due to restaurant sales recovery.
+Commercial and industrial rent increased by \$8,818,000 attributable to income sharing related to the master lease at Historic Pier 70 beginning in 2022 and an increase in percentage rent revenues due to restaurant sales recovery.
 Cruise revenues increased by \$4,950,000 due to the return of cruise activities and the expected record number of cruise calls in 2022.
-The remaining increase is explained by an increase of \$3,789,000 in other revenues principally due to a temporary reduction in permit fees and expense recoveries from Port development projects in the prior year, and an increase of \$2,103,000 due to leases renewed in fiscal year 2022 from the South Beach Harbor operation related to GASB 87.
-In 2021, operating revenues decreased by \$17,926,000 or 16.5%.
-The decrease is principally due to a \$8,402,000 decrease in parking revenues from parking rents and parking fines, and a \$4,929,000 decrease in cruise revenue, reflecting the economic impacts of the COVID-19 pandemic in 2021.
-Furthermore, there was a decrease of \$3,264,000 in other revenues, principally due to reduced permit fees and expense recoveries from Port development projects.
-The remaining decrease is due to the impact of the implementation of GASB 87.
+The remaining increase is explained by an increase of \$4,224,000 in other revenues principally due to a temporary reduction in permit fees and expense recoveries from Port development projects in the prior year, and an increase of \$2,103,000 due to leases renewed in fiscal year 2022 from the South Beach Harbor operation.